 Discover the art of alter making and see how different pueblos honor their deceased, from the fiesta-filled celebrations of el Romerillo with music and rides, to the more solemn atmosphere of Amatenango del Valle.
 Admire eye-catching, flower-embroidered outfits in Zinacantán, and enjoy lunch hosted at a family home in the village.
 You´ll also discover how San Sebastián´s cemetary offers a contrasting visual to the indigenous burial sites, with its concrete tombs and mausoleums.

-Sumidero Canyon – Experience a Sumidero Canyon boat ride upon arrival.
+Sumidero Canyon – Experience a Sumidero Canyon boat ride with towering cliffs.

-Zinacantan – Mukenallakolteclum Cemetary and lunch at a family home in Zinacantán
+Zinacantan – Head to the Mukenallakolteclum Cemetary for another glimpse into Tzotzil Maya traditions and enjoy a lunch at a family home.

 San Juan Chamula – Visit the San Juan Chamula graveyard and church.